Pointe-Noire

-Pointe-Noire ([pwɛ̃t.nwaʁ]; Njinji, Ndjindji with the letter d following French spelling standards) is the second largest city in the Republic of the Congo, following the capital of Brazzaville, and an autonomous department since 2004.
+Pointe-Noire ([pwɛ̃t.nwaʁ]; Njinji, Ndjindji with the letter d following French spelling standards) is the second largest city in the Republic of the Congo, following the capital of Brazzaville, and an autonomous department and a commune since the 2002 Constitution.
 Before this date it was the capital of the Kouilou region (now a separate department).
 It is situated on a headland between Pointe-Noire Bay and the Atlantic Ocean.
-Pointe-Noire is the main commercial centre of the country and has a population of 715,334 (2007), expanding to well over 1 million when the entire metropolitan area is taken into account.
+Pointe-Noire is the main commercial centre of the country and had a population of 1,420,612 inhabitants in 2023.